lit chalice is on a table in front of the lectern along with a bouquet of flowers

 • Lighting a flaming chalice, the symbol of our faith, and reciting our intention, “This flame affirms the light of truth, the warmth of community, and the fire of commitment;”

-• A multigenerational segment, such as a “Story for all Ages;”
+• A multigenerational segment, such as a “Story for all Ages,” such as this one, followed by singing hymn #413, “Go Now in Peace;”

-• A sermon given by a professional minister, a guest speaker, or a member of the congregation;
+• A sermon given by our minister, another professional minister, a guest speaker, or a member of the congregation;

 • Singing UU hymns and music, both instrumental and vocal, and in a variety of styles;